Keio University

 Junko Kunihiro

-Ome City, Tokyo, is a town of 134,000 people that combines urban and rural elements.
-I was appointed as the town manager for the central urban area, and this is my tenth year.
-It is a town with a blessed natural environment, where mountains and rivers are within walking distance of the railway station, while still retaining the framework of a former post station.
-When I first arrived, it showed typical signs of decline.
-It was no longer a destination for starting businesses, and the number of vacant stores not being put up for rent was increasing.
-Major urban functions were also dispersed to the east, and given the topography of narrow hills pressed between mountains and rivers, recreating a "compact city" did not seem appropriate.
-How could we build a new economy suited to this place and envision the urban space?
+Ome City, Tokyo, is a town of 134,000 people that combines elements of both urban and rural life.
+This year marks my 10th year since arriving as the town manager for the central city area.
+It is a town blessed with a natural environment where mountains and rivers are within walking distance of the train station, while still retaining the framework of a former post station.
+At the time of my arrival, it showed typical signs of decline.
+It had fallen off the map as a destination for starting businesses, and the number of vacant stores not put up for rent was increasing.
+Major urban functions were dispersed to the east, and given the topography of narrow hills pressed between mountains and rivers, recreating a compact city did not seem appropriate.
+How could we build a new economy suitable for this place and conceptualize the urban space?
 My mind was racing.

-Initially, the local government and Chamber of Commerce members were skeptical about the potential of the urban area.
-Lacking local knowledge, I proposed repeatedly conducting demonstration projects to supplement the functions missing from the current urban area and showing the possibilities through visitor analysis.
-I had the members share information on what trends were appearing in visitor hotspots from various events in the city, and we continued to collect data by launching various projects such as beer gardens and movie screenings.
-Gradually, we grew more confident that we could transform the urban area into something meaningful with our own hands.
+Initially, the local government and Chamber of Commerce staff were skeptical about the potential of the city center.
+As someone unfamiliar with the area, I proposed repeatedly conducting demonstration projects to supplement functions lacking in the current city center and accumulating visitor analysis to demonstrate potential.
+I had the members share information on what trends were appearing at visitor hotspots from the many events in the city, and we continued to collect data by launching various projects such as beer gardens and movie screenings.
+Gradually, we strengthened our sense that the city center could be transformed into something meaningful through our own hands.

-For many people, "town development" has various meanings.
-We now receive a wide range of consultations, not only about living or starting a business downtown but also about education and cultural promotion.
-Collaborative projects in central urban areas are tough undertakings that involve a lot of interest adjustment, but I am now convinced that the experience of regional collaboration through public-private partnerships will serve as the foundation for future town development.
+For many people, town planning has diverse meanings.
+Today, we receive various consultations not only regarding city center living and business openings, but also education and cultural promotion.
+Collaborative projects in the central city area are tough initiatives that involve many conflicts of interest, but I am now convinced that the regional collaborative experience gained through public-private partnerships will serve as the foundation for future town planning.

 *Affiliations and titles are as of the time of publication.